Mahendranath Ray

-The Honourable Babu Mahendranath Roy CIE HonFRS (1861–1925), was an Indian lawyer, independence activist, social worker, mathematician, educationist and a politician.
+The Honourable Babu Mahendranath Ray CIE HonFRS FRASB FIAS (1861–1925), was an Indian lawyer, independence activist, social worker, mathematician, educationist and a politician.
 He was involved in the Indian freedom movement and was the first Indian elected chairperson of the Howrah Municipal corporation.
 He was one of the founders of Asutosh College in Calcutta and was one of the most influential people of Howrah.
-For his political works, commendable legal career and contributions to society, he was awarded the Companion of the Indian Empire in 1914.
+For his political works, commendable legal career and contributions to society, he was awarded the Companion of the Indian Empire in 1911 at the Delhi Durbar.

 Early life

 He was born on 29 October 1861, in an aristocratic Mahishya family of Tajpur, located in present-day Amta police station area of Howrah district.
-The Roy family of Tajpur, were the Zamindars of Amta.
-His father's name was Girijaprasanna Roy, and his mother was Phulkumari Devi.
-Mahendranath lost his father at an early age, and as a result, he was raised with great care and affection under the strict supervision of his grandfather Babu Jadunath Roy.
+The Ray family of Tajpur, were the Zamindars of Amta.
+His father's name was Girija Prasanna Ray, and his mother was Phul Kumari Debi.
+Mahendranath lost his father at an early age, and as a result, he was raised with great care and affection under the strict supervision of his grandfather Babu Jadunath Ray.